ebuyakin/maichat/docs/ui_layout.md

 Extension Interference:
 Browser extensions (e.g. Vimium) may capture plain `j`/`k`.
 Users should exclude the app origin.
 Arrow keys are a fallback, not a first-class replacement.
 (Note: `Ctrl+K` is now bound to the API Keys overlay.)

-Anchoring & Scrolling: Active part positioned at user-selected reading position (Bottom default; also Center / Top).
-Spacer elements above/below maintain alignment at edges; no smooth scroll animation.
+Anchoring & Scrolling: Active part positioned at the user-selected reading position.
+See `docs/ui_view_reading_behaviour.md` for modes, defaults, and formulas.
+Alignment at edges uses outer‑gap padding and clamping; no spacer elements are introduced.
 New Message Badge: Top bar right corner; appears when reply arrives and user navigated away or reply filtered out; cleared by `n`, `G`, or badge activation.
 Edge Anchoring Mode:
-* Adaptive (default): If anchor would create large blank region (content shorter than viewport or out-of-bounds anchor), clamp scroll and suppress spacer so content starts at top (or ends naturally) for better space use.
+* Adaptive (default): If strict placement would exceed natural bounds (e.g., content shorter than viewport), clamp to the nearest valid scroll so content starts at top or ends naturally while preserving anchor intent.
-* Strict: Always enforce anchor via spacer even if large void results.
+* Strict: Always attempt to place the focused part at the exact chosen anchor coordinates within the possible scroll range.

 Decision Clarifications (M5):
 * Active restore A1: After partition changes (resize or fraction change) we attempt to keep user near same textual spot approximately (same pair, nearest line) rather than precise hash mapping.